Trump calls Pittsburgh synagogue attack 'evil' anti-Semitism

 MURPHYSBORO, Ill.
-(AP) - President Donald Trump mourned the dead and forcefully condemned anti-Semitism Saturday after a mass shooting at a Pittsburgh synagogue that left 11 dead.
-But faced with another national tragedy, he could not long turn his focus away from the midterm elections or himself.
+(AP) - President Donald Trump mourned the dead and forcefully condemned anti-Semitism after a mass shooting at a Pittsburgh synagogue that left 11 dead.
+But faced with another national tragedy, he did not long turn his focus away from the midterm elections or himself.

 At a massive rally in southern Illinois for U.S. Rep. Mike Bost, Trump condemned the shooting as an "evil anti-Semitic attack."
 But he said cancelling his appearance would make "sick, demented people important."
 He pledged to change his tone for the evening and did cool some of his most fiery rhetoric.